Lined Drawstring Bag Tutorial

 Ready to make some more?
 Check out the Lined Drawstring Bag Pattern which includes 8 sizes and instructions for creating your own custom size!

 Don't forget you can easily customize your bags by incorporating patchwork!
 For three kinds of striped bags, see this tutorial.
-For other customization tutorials, see my tutorials page.
+Find all the variations and tutorials here: Lined Drawstring Bag Tutorials and Variations.

 #lineddrawstringbag hashtag on social media or add it to the In Color Order Flickr Group!